ezquantum/Quiz_API_Angular/backend/README.md

 #### Python 3.7

+1) NODE MODULES HAS BEEN COMPRESSED

+2) test_flaskr had 4 errors.
+There are now zero errors.
+ I sincerely hope I understood what I needed to do here.

+3) My original README was in a different file, I have placed the contents within this file.

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 #### Virtual Enviornment